angular/angular/aio/content/tutorial/toh-pt6.md

 a user friendly message and returns a safe value to the app so it can keep working.

-Because each service method returns a different kind of `Observable` result, `errorHandler()` takes a type parameter so it can return the safe value as the type that the app expects.
+Because each service method returns a different kind of `Observable` result, `handleError()` takes a type parameter so it can return the safe value as the type that the app expects.

 ### Tap into the _Observable_